Configure AWS Systems Manager Incident Manager Replication Sets

 exampleTag: exampleValue

 The kmsKeyArn property specifies a customer managed KMS key for encrypting incident data in that region.
-The key must exist before creating the replication set.
-All regions in a replication set must use either AWS-owned keys or customer managed keys; you cannot mix encryption types.
-Changing encryption keys requires deleting and recreating the replication set.
+You must use either AWS-owned keys or customer managed keys across all regions; you cannot mix key types.
+Changing key types requires deleting and recreating the replication set and all associated data.

 import * as pulumi from "@pulumi/pulumi";